Ultimate Guide to Buying a Guitar: Finding the Perfect Instrument for Your Needs

 Neck Shape

-Also consider neck attachment: Bolt-on necks are common in electric guitars and allow for customization and easy repairs.
+Also consider neck attachment: bolt-on necks are common in electric guitars and allow for customization and easy repairs.
 Set-neck and neck-through designs offer smoother transitions, making it easier to access higher frets.

 Number of Frets